AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/create-scenarios-with-fusion-templates.md

 ---
 # Create scenarios with [!DNL Adobe Workfront Fusion] templates

-Adobe Workfront FusionTemplates feature allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.
+[!DNL Adobe Workfront Fusion] Templates allow you to create and use existing templates as a starting point for your [!DNL Workfront Fusion] scenarios.

 ## Access requirements